The 5 best plantar fasciitis treatments you can do at home

 Conclusion

 Plantar fasciitis is a complex condition to treat, and there is no single cure for it.
 In addition, what works for one person may not work for another.
-So, you may need to try a few different combinations of these treatments at home until you find what works for you.
+You may need to try a few combinations of these treatments at home until you find what works for you.